 The Nyawa United team came together in 2019, when Amy, Anette and Sandra lived and worked in Zambia.
 Patience joined the team as a volunteer in 2022.
 Under a mango tree sheltering from the scorching African sun in January 2019, Annet came up with the idea of sending a girls' team to Norway Cup.
 The rest is history.

 Amy-Kristine Andersen worked in Zambia from August 2018 to February 2020 on a project raising awareness on gender-based violence in rural and urban areas in the Southern Province.

 Amy holds an MSc in Globalisation and Development from SOAS University of London and a BA Hons in International Relations from The University of Nottingham.

-Anette Kristoffersen moved to Zambia in August 2018 to work for the Youth Sports Exchange Program, working and living in the rural village of Mambova, in the Southern Province.
-She has been working to promote gender equality and the rights of women and girls in the rural areas, specifically through sports programs and community engagement.
+Anette Kristoffersen was part of the Youth Sports Exchange Program from 2018-2019 in Zambia.
+She has been working to promote gender equality and the rights of women and girls, specifically through sports programs and community engagement.
 Her experience includes over 10 years at Norway Cup, as well as a group leader for the Lillehammer Youth Olympic Games in 2016.

 Anette holds an MA in Sport and International Development from the University of Brighton, and a BA in International Relations with History from the Lillehammer University College.

 Patience is from the rural village Mambova, in the Kazungula District in the Southern Province of Zambia.
 In 2018 she was selected as to be a sports volunteer at Response Network.
 She went on a Youth Sports Exchange program to Malawi in 2019 to facilitate sport activities.
 Part of the training was done in Norway.